akshatg5/AkshatGirdhar-portfolio/README.md

 4. Run the project using `npm run dev`.
 5. Explore each project to see the frontend implementations.

 Or just check out the deployed version.
-This is a work-in-progress project, I try to regularly practice my frontend skills and will keep on updating everything here.
+This is a work-in-progress project, I try to regularly practice my frontend skills and will keep on updating everything here

 Enjoy exploring the projects and feel free to provide feedback or suggestions!